 - Are you heading up the leadership mountain on your own?

-- Do you have people around you to help you hold up your hands?
+- Do you have people around you to hold up your hands?
 These need to be people that you trust with your life.

-- Are you taking people with you in your leadership by envisioning them, sharing your life with them, and being humble and admitting your own need of them?
+- Are you taking people with you in your leadership by envisioning them, sharing your life with them, and humbly admitting your own need of them?

-- Are the roles of the people around you clearly defined, so that they can fulfill the role they are called to?
+- Are the roles of the people around you clearly defined, so that they can fulfill the role to which they are called?

-At a glance this is a humorous, but in God’s economy it is tragic and will obviously lack any of His blessing.
+At first, this is a humorous, but in God’s economy, it is tragic and will obviously lack any of His blessing.

-If you find yourself in a supporting leadership role, such as Aaron or Hur did, ask yourself the following questions (courtesy of Nick Davis):
+If you find yourself in a supporting leadership role, like that of Aaron or Hur, ask yourself the following questions (courtesy of Nick Davis):